Azure/Cloud-Native/website/blog/2022-09-13/index.md

     scopes:
     - orders-processor
     ```
-    Note that we used the name `pubsub-servicebus` which should match the name of Pub/Sub componenet we've used ealier in the `ExternalOrdersController.cs` controller on the action method with the attribute `Topic`.
+    Note that we used the name `pubsub-servicebus` which should match the name of Pub/Sub component we've used earlier in the `ExternalOrdersController.cs` controller on the action method with the attribute `Topic`.
 As well we have set the metadata (key/value) to allow us to connect to Azure Service Bus topic.
 You need to replace the `connectionString` value with your Service Bus connection string.
 For full metadata specs, you can [check this page](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/).

     :::warning
         The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets, we will be doing this when we publish the app to Azure Container Apps.
 Don't check in connection string to source control by mistake!